 Japanese director Shion Sono has become an increasingly interesting name since the early 2000s.
 Sono first gained attention with his tenth film, the modest hit of Suicide Club (2002) and went onto its sequel Noriko’s Dinner Table (2005).
 Over the next few years, Sono has made a number of other genre films, including the perversely disturbed Strange Circus (2005); Exte: Hair Extensions (2007) about killer hair extensions; Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; Tokyo Tribe (2014), a near-future film about gangland wars where much of the dialogue is delivered in rap; The Land of Hope (2012) set in an alternate world; Love and Peace (2015), a romance involving talking animals; the reality blurring Tag (2015); the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; Tokyo Vampire Hotel (2017) and The Forest of Love (2019), as well as non-genre items such as the gangster film Hazard (2005), the sexual drama Love Exposure (2008) and the hilarious Why Don’t You Play in Hell?
 (2013).
 Prisoners of the Ghostland was Sono’s first English-language film.

 Nicolas Cage emerged as an A-list actor in the 1990s but his career from about the mid-2010s has become mind-boggling in its batshit craziness.
 It is almost as though Cage has abandoned any efforts at a respectable career and now chooses roles that allow him to give the most whacked, deranged performance he can.
-These include everything from done for the paycheque roles in the likes of Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020), to far more demented oddities like Mom & Dad (2017), Between Worlds (2018), Mandy (2018), Color Out of Space (2019) Pig (2021) and Willy’s Wonderland (2021).
+These include everything from done for the paycheque roles in the likes of Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020), to far more demented oddities like Mom & Dad (2017), Between Worlds (2018), Mandy (2018), Color Out of Space (2019), Pig (2021), Willy’s Wonderland (2021) and The Unbearable Weight of Massive Talent (2022).
 I thought at one point he might be grabbing for any role offered to him because of him overdue tax or alimony bill but I’ve realise the truth is that Cage just likes doing these offbeat roles.

 It seems inevitable that Nicolas Cage, an actor who fearlessly dives into the weirdest roles that can be handed to him these days, and Shion Sono, a director who, if he were more well known in English-speaking territories would probably have the cultiness of a David Lynch or Alejandro Jodorowsky, would meet up at some point.
 They had been trying to do so for several years.
 The film was due to go ahead in 2019 with shooting in Mexico only for Sono to suffer a heart-attack.
 Nicolas Cage apparently pushed for the project to go ahead following Sono’s recovery and for the production to be moved to Japan, which necessitated recasting several of the major roles.